Developing a Purpose (Philippians 1:12-30)

 How to Rise Above Circumstances

 This begins with a relationship with Jesus Christ.?
-Paul’s priorities changed when he met Jesus on a road to somewhere else.?
-Meeting Jesus changes everything, and it elevates your life from one of temporary impact to one of eternal impact.?
+Paul's priorities shifted when he encountered Jesus on his journey.
+Meeting Jesus changes everything, and it elevates your life from one of temporary impact to one of eternal impact.
 (You probably know very little about your great-grandparents; our impact isn’t as big as we think.)

 Three attitudes that Paul had that helped him rise above his circumstances: